Pacing your story feature

 • Remove prepositions.
 See: Understanding Prepositions

-• Create standard bold sentences with Subject, verb and object.
+• Create standard bold sentences with Subject, verb, and object.

 • Use strong, vibrant verbs.